Ficool

 Huh?
 Merlin's eyebrows fell down.
 A gift?
 But I did not type all that for one.
 He lowered his chin.
 He also said he's starting a new work.
 Will it be interactive too?

 "Hey!"
-Nora shouted, startling Merlin from his whirling thoughts.
+Nora pinched Merlin, startling him from his whirling thoughts.

 "What?"

 Merlin glanced at the tag hanging from his neck.
 "Ah!
-Thank you."
+Thank you.
+Wish me luck!"

 He jumped up to his feet and sped off towards the evaluation room, quickly typing in his mail before putting off his phone once again.

 The evaluation room was rather empty.
-That surprised Merlin, because he had been expecting it to be packed full with countless technological components.
-But all that was in it was a desk of the same pristine whiteness as the room itself, bearing the logo of the Consortium—a blue and white chip-like hexagon—and the attendant sitting behind a monitor.
+All that was in it was a desk of the same pristine whiteness as the room itself, bearing the logo of the Consortium—a blue and white chip-like hexagon—and the attendant sitting behind a monitor.

 The attendant was a young man with rectangular glasses and a weary smile on his face.
 He looked quite tired.